muxmuse/schema/README.md

-# SchmaPM -- A Package Manager for SQL Server
+# schema – a Package Manager for SQL Server

 ## Installation